linux-system-roles/logging/README.md

 Available options:
 - `input_log_path`: File name to be read by the imfile plugin.
 The value should be full path.
 Wildcard '\*' is allowed in the path.
 Default to `/var/log/containers/*.log`.
+`facility`: Facility to filter the inputs from the files.
+`severity`: Severity to filter the inputs from the files.

 #### ovirt type